Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: The canonical quantum scattering diagram

-The scattering diagram $S(\hat{\fD}_\fm)$ is the main object of study of \cite{bousseau2018quantum_tropical}\footnote{Comparing the conventions of the present paper and of \cite{bousseau2018quantum_tropical}, the notions of outgoing and ingoing rays are exchanged.
-This implies that a global sign must be included in comparing Hamiltonians of the present paper and of \cite{bousseau2018quantum_tropical}.}.
+The scattering diagram $S(\hat{\fD}_\fm)$ is the main object of study of \cite{bousseau2018quantum_tropical}\footnote{Comparing the conventions of the present paper and \cite{bousseau2018quantum_tropical}, the notions of outgoing and ingoing rays are exchanged.
+This implies that a global sign must be included in comparing the Hamiltonians of the present paper and \cite{bousseau2018quantum_tropical}.}.

-For every $m \in M-\{0\}$, let $P_m$ be the subset of $p=(p_1, \dots, p_n) \in \NN^n$ such that $\sum_{i=1}^n p_i m_i$ is positively collinear with $m$:
+For every $m \in M-\{0\}$, let $P_m$ be the subset of $p=(p_1, \dots, p_n) \in \NN^n$ such that $\sum_{j=1}^n p_j m_j$ is positively collinear with $m$:

 for some $\ell_p \in \NN$.
 Given $p \in P_m$, we defined in \cite{bousseau2018quantum_tropical} a curve class $\beta_p \in A_1(Y,\Z)$.